-Significant changes to the Superior Court Simplified Procedure come into effect on January 1, 2020.
+Significant changes to the Superior Court Simplified Procedure came into effect on January 1, 2020.
 Budget Bill 2019 amended section 108 of the Courts of Justice Act to eliminate trials by jury under the Simplified Procedure.
 Regulatory changes filed October 23, 2019 unveiled significant further changes to the Simplified Procedure as prescribed by Rule 76 of Ontario’s Rules of Civil Procedure.
-Both the amendments to the Courts of Justice Act and to Rule 76 take effect on January 1, 2020.
+Both the amendments to the Courts of Justice Act and to Rule 76 took effect on January 1, 2020.

 With the elimination of juries, increased monetary jurisdiction of $200,000, streamlined processes, and cap on costs and disbursements, more actions commenced in Superior Court will proceed by Simplified Procedure.
 This article highlights some key changes, and practice management tips to help lawyers navigate the new terrain.

 The Simplified Procedure regime features several key changes effective January 1, 2020, including: